Picture book: Early illustrated books

 The production of illustrated books dates back to the earliest days of bookbinding.
 Medieval illuminated manuscripts were commissioned by the rich, and drawn by religious scribes.
 Perhaps the most important tradition of medieval art in regard to the development of picture books is the Poor Man's Bible, which sought to make illustrations of important Biblical events so that they could be understood by the illiterate.
 These illustrations were generally found either on stained glass windows, or as illuminations in Paupers' Bibles.

 Orbis Pictus from 1658 by John Amos Comenius was the earliest illustrated book specifically for children.
 It is something of a children's encyclopedia and is illustrated by woodcuts.
 A Little Pretty Pocket-Book from 1744 by John Newbery was the earliest illustrated storybook marketed as pleasure reading in English.
 In Japan, kibyoshi were picture books from the 18th century, and are seen as a precursor to manga.
 Examples of 18th-century Japanese picture books include works such as Santō Kyōden's Shiji no yukikai (1798).

 The German children's books Struwwelpeter (literally "Shaggy-Peter") from 1845 by Heinrich Hoffmann, and Max and Moritz from 1865 by Wilhelm Busch, were among the earliest examples of modern picturebook design.
-Collections of Fairy tales from early nineteenth century, like those by the Brothers Grimm or Hans Christian Andersen were sparsely illustrated, but beginning in the middle of the century, collections were published with images by illustrators like Gustave Doré, Fedor Flinzer, George Cruikshank, Vilhelm Pedersen, Ivan Bilibin and John Bauer.
+Collections of Fairy tales from the early nineteenth century, like those by the Brothers Grimm or Hans Christian Andersen were sparsely illustrated, but beginning in the middle of the century, collections were published with images by illustrators like Gustave Doré, Fedor Flinzer, George Cruikshank, Vilhelm Pedersen, Ivan Bilibin and John Bauer.
 Andrew Lang's twelve Fairy Books published between 1889 and 1910 were illustrated by among others Henry J. Ford and Lancelot Speed.
 Lewis Carroll's Alice's Adventures in Wonderland, illustrated by John Tenniel in 1866 was one of the first highly successful entertainment books for children.